MicrosoftDocs/bing-docs/bing-docs/bing-web-search/tutorial/csharp-ranking-tutorial.md

 titleSuffix: Bing Search Services
 description: Shows how to use the Bing RankingResponse answer to display search results in rank order.
 services: bing-search-services
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
 ms.service: bing-search-services
 ms.subservice: bing-web-search
 ms.topic: tutorial
-ms.date: 07/15/2020
+ms.date: 07/13/2023
-ms.author: scottwhi
 ---

-# Build a console app search client in C#
+# Build a console app search client in C #

 This tutorial shows how to build a simple .NET Core console app that allows users to query the Bing Web Search API and display ranked results.